Air-Retr0/YU-Sync/README.md

 Then type in Git Bash: git clone <*url*>: you can paste it using **CTRL+SHIFT+V**

 ## Modifying repo
-Upon opening the project in your IDE you will find errors all over the place, enter the following commands in your terminal, **make sure it is in the project directory**: npm update pip install -r requirements.txt
+Upon opening the project in your IDE you will find errors all over the place,  enter the following commands in your terminal, **make sure it is in the project directory**:

+**CREATE A PYTHON VIRTUAL ENV FOR THE SECOND COMMAND** npm update pip install -r requirements.txt